ellenrapps/Gabscriber/README.md

 # Gabscriber
 Gabscriber is a real-time speech-to-text transcription app designed to make transcription easier and more accessible.
+For Windows desktop or laptop.